Posted by Tellason on 23rd Dec 2015

-Our recommended washing method is to turn the jeans inside out and wash in cold water and air dry.
+Our recommended washing method is to turn the jeans inside out and wash them in cold water and air dry them.
 The cold water wash can either be done in a tub by hand or in a front loading machine on the hand wash or delicate cycle.
-Top loading machines tend to spin the jeans too aggressively which can lead to streaks in the denim where the jeans rub against themselves.
+Top-loading machines tend to spin the jeans too aggressively which can lead to streaks in the denim where the jeans rub against themselves.

 Regardless of the washing method, air drying is essential.
 Air drying helps the jeans retain the custom fit you obtain through months of wear when starting with rigid denim.